Markus Merk: UEFA and FIFA

+At club level, Merk also refereed the 1997 UEFA Cup Winners' Cup final between Barcelona and Paris Saint-Germain (1–0), and the 2003 UEFA Champions League final between Italian clubs Juventus and Milan, with the latter team winning 3–2 on penalties after a goalless draw.

+Merk was the referee in the semi-final of the 2003 FIFA Confederations Cup between Cameroon and Colombia (1–0), a game remembered for the death of Marc-Vivien Foé.

-On 21 April 2004, during a Champions League semi-finals match against former team Porto, Jorge Andrade, Deportivo's defender, was sent off by Merk for a kick on Deco.
-The gesture was of a friendly nature, but the referee was eluded by it, and immediately gave the defender his marching orders.
+On 21 April 2004, during the first leg of the Champions League semi-finals, a 0–0 draw between Porto and Deportivo at the Estádio do Dragão, Jorge Andrade, Deportivo's defender and a former Porto player, was sent off by Merk for a kick on Deco.
+Andrade alleged that the gesture was of a friendly nature, but the referee was eluded by it, and immediately gave the defender his marching orders.
 He was forced to serve a one-match ban.
-Eventually Jose Mourinho's team would qualify to the final.
+Eventually Jose Mourinho's Porto team would qualify to the final, and went on to win the tournament.

 In the 2004–05 Champions League quarter-finals he whistled the second leg game between AC Milan and Inter Milan and controversially disallowed the goal from Inter midfielder Esteban Cambiasso, which led to Inter fans throwing bottles and flares onto the pitch and the game was eventually abandoned.

+In August 2005, he sent off Lionel Messi on his first international game, a friendly against Hungary, for allegedly elbowing Vilmos Vanczák, a controversial decision that was criticised by several pundits; Messi had been brought in less than a minute before.
+Argentina won the match 2–1.

-Another controversial moment came in the 71st minute of a match between Artmedia and Porto on 6 December 2005, when Merk overlooked a handball by Pepe in the penalty area.
+Another controversial moment in Merk's career came in the 71st minute of a 2005–06 UEFA Champions League group match between Artmedia and Porto on 6 December 2005, when Merk overlooked a handball by Pepe in the penalty area.
 If given and scored, the penalty would have sent Artmedia through to the round of 16.

-FIFA career

-Merk was referee in the 1992 Olympics (two call-ups), fourth official in the 1993 World Cup qualifier between the Netherlands and England (During this match Merk repeatedly restrained the furious England manager Graham Taylor, when a penalty and red card decision had gone against England.
-Taylor felt Ronald Koeman should have been sent off and England have a penalty for a professional foul on David Platt.
-Neither happened and Koeman went on to score against England.
-Taylor was furious at the referee, though years later, in an interview with the Observer, he expressed gratitude to Merk for not sending him to the stands when he could have), the UEFA Euro 2000 (3), the 2002 FIFA World Cup (2) and the UEFA Euro 2004 (3).
-In that tournament, he also whistled the final, becoming the first German referee since Rudi Glöckner of East Germany in 1970, to helm a World Cup or European Championship Finals.
-His assistants were Jan-Hendrik Salver and Christian Schräer.
-Merk also refereed the 1997 UEFA Cup Winners' Cup final, and the 2003 UEFA Champions League final.
-He was the referee in the semi-final of the 2003 FIFA Confederations Cup between Cameroon and Colombia, a game remembered for the death of Marc-Vivien Foé.

-Merk was selected to referee at UEFA Euro 2004, taking charge of the game between England and France, with France running out 2-1 winners after a controversial performance from Merk.
-He awarded a penalty to England, taken and missed by David Beckham, after Wayne Rooney was brought down in the box.
-Despite being a clear goal-scoring opportunity, Merk only awarded a yellow card to France’s Mikael Silvestre.
-Silvestre later admitted he was “surprised” by the decision and that he should have been sent off.